Olimpíada de Matemática do Grande ABC

-The Faculdade de Ciências Exatas e Tecnológicas da Universidade Metodista de São Paulo is the main organizator of this event, who create the tests and correct then.
+The Faculdade de Ciências Exatas e Tecnológicas da Universidade Metodista de São Paulo is the main organizer of this event, who create the tests and correct then.
 The main purpose of this olympiad is improve the mathematical knowledge, encouraging the study and research in scientific areas., and contributing to participate in national mathematical competitions, like Olimpíada Brasileira de Matemática das Escolas Públicas and Olimpíada Brasileira de Matemática.
 The first edition was held in 2004.

 Awards

 Students

 The participants are ranked based on their individual scores.
 Medals are awarded to the highest ranked participants, such that slightly less than half of them receive a medal.
 Subsequently, the cutoffs (minimum scores required to receive a gold, silver or bronze medal respectively) are chosen such that the ratio of gold to silver to bronze medals awarded approximates 1 : 2 : 3.